 With a size of under 10 hectares, it is also considered as medium sized park (when compared with others).
 The park has a layout in English landscape style.

-The Stadtpark is the first communal park that also marked beginning of Municipal Department Parks and Gardens department, which is taking care of many parks in Vienna today.
+The Stadtpark is the first communal park that also marked the beginning of the Municipal Department Parks and Gardens department, which is taking care of many parks in Vienna today.

 Type of attraction: Public Park